tower120/reactive/Readme.md

 # Bind

-`bind` designed for non-intrusive binding ObservableProperties/ReactivePropeties to non-aware class. class must be in `std::shared_ptr`. `bind` take care of observables and object lifetimes.
+`bind` designed for non-intrusive binding ObservableProperties/ReactivePropeties to non-aware class.
+Class must be in `std::shared_ptr`. `bind` take care of observables and object lifetimes.

 ```C++
 using namespace reactive;